CAPTURING INVISIBLE LIGHT

 Experimentation is encouraged, as there are many unknowns to explore.
 Artificial dies in fabric and hair will behave strangely, LED light might appear to be off - emitting no infrared light, people will appear to have porcelain skin.
 It's not just a different way to process an image, it's an entirely different way to see the world around us.
 Something that might be completely boring to our own eyes will jump to life in infrared - and understanding how and why that transition happens will be a key component in this workshop.

+Don't have an Infrared camera?
+Learn about converting or renting.
 Anyone can be part of our photo adventure!
-CLICK to read more>

 Take a Look at Don's Infrared Gallery